eingaeph/pip.imbue.hood/README.md

-  Buuild illustrative code snippets to highlight a subset of idioms used in kilo.c  Illustrate GNU/Linux library calls sufficient to display and edit text files without further dependencies.
+  Buuild illustrative code snippets to highlight a subset of idioms used in kilo.c  Illustrate GNU/Linux library calls sufficient to display and edit text files without dependencies beyond the choice of terminal emulator (gnome-terminal tested).
 Construct explanatory html pages stored in tutor.zip.

   The project wishes to support kilo.c as a preliminary archive of working C idioms.
-The present work is explicitly not an attempt to fork kilo.c but is intended to support a first reading of kilo.c, while allowing skipping past some details.
-The idea arises from the realization that mastering all the details in xterm, etc., is very unwise, not at all laudable.
+The present work is explicitly not an attempt to fork kilo.c but is intended to support a first reading of kilo.c, while allowing skipping past many details.
+The idea arises from the realization that mastering all the details in xterm, etc., is very unwise, is not at all laudable.

   Prototype code kilo.c by Salvatore Sanfilippo is hosted at http://github.com/antirez/kilo.